puzzle/ccm3/README.md

 * Java Packages are structured according to the Entity-Control-Boundary Pattern
 * Userinterface is decoupled by a REST interface.
 The data is serialized as JSON.
 * Entities will be serialized directly as JSON
+* Transaction demarcation is made directly on the boundaries
+* Only stateless EJBs are used
 * Filtering, pagination and sorting is done on the server-side
 * Packaging as a single WAR-file including Backend, Client and Swagger